 IBM certification exams are delivered through Pearson VUE testing centers.
-An exam may last 60 to 150 minutes, include anywhere from 22 to 97 questions, and cost $100 to $200 USD.
-Exam details vary greatly across certifications, so we provide only high/low information here, and exam prices may change as of the first day of any year.
+An exam may last from 60 to 150 minutes, include anywhere from 22 to 97 questions, and cost $100 to $200.
+Exam details vary greatly across certifications, so we provide only high/low information here, and exam prices may change as of the first day of any calendar year.
 Exam prices also vary by geography, so candidates need to check prices for their localities.

 IBM makes navigating certification easy with web pages dedicated to its certification process, along with one-stop shopping for test information (exam name and number, associated certification, number of questions, exam length, passing score requirements, plus links to the individual exam page) and easy to find exam pricing.

 The following sections provide a high-level view of IBM certifications in each of the main categories.

 Featuring more than 100 certifications, IBM Analytics is IBM's largest certification category, reflecting the growing industry use of analytics and IBM's leadership in this area.
 Analytics certifications are designed for professionals working with IBM solutions for performance management and business intelligence.

 IBM offers Analytics certifications in four areas: Cloud Content Services, Cognos Analytics, Collaboration Solutions and Social Business and Platform Analytics.
 While there is some overlap among products, each concentration area features credentials in different portions of the IBM Analytics product portfolio:

 - Analytics Cloud Content Services: Includes credentials for Content Manager onDemand, Datacap (Datacap Taskmaster Capture), Enterprise Records, FileNet (Business Process Manager, and Content Manager), Case Manager, Content Collector, Content Navigator and Case Foundation